esimonetti/SugarDockerized/README.md

 ## Get the system up and running
 * The first step for everything to work smoothly, is to add on your computer's host file /etc/hosts the entry "docker.local" to point to your machine's ip (it might be 127.0.0.1 if running the stack locally or within the VM running Docker)
 * Clone the repository with `git clone https://github.com/esimonetti/SugarDockerized.git sugardocker` and enter sugardocker with `cd sugardocker`
-* Select the stack combination to run by choosing the correct yml file within the subfolders inside [stacks](stacks/).
+* Select the stack combination to run by choosing the correct yml file within the subdirectories inside [stacks](stacks/).
 See next step for more details and an example.
 * Run docker-compose -f <stack yml filename> up -d for the selected <stack yml filename>.
 As an example if we selected `stacks/sugar79/php71.yml`, you would run `docker-compose -f stacks/sugar79/php71.yml up -d`

 ## Current version support